Nikephoros II Phokas: Contemporary descriptions

 Whereas Bishop Liutprand describes the emperor's hair as being bristly, Leo the Deacon says it was black with "tight curls" and "unusually long".

 John Julius Norwich says, about his murder and burial, "It was a honourable place; but Nikephoros Phocas, the White Death of the Saracens, hero of Syria and Crete, saintly and hideous, magnificent and insufferable, had deserved a better end".

 Descendants

 During the last decades of the tenth century, the Phokades repeatedly tried to get their hands again on the throne, and almost succeeded when Nikephoros' nephew, Bardas Phokas the Younger, rebelled against the rule of Basil II.
 His death, possibly by cardiac arrest, put an end to the rebellion, and ultimately to the political prominence of the Phokades, although Bardas the Younger's own son, Nikephoros Phokas Barytrachelos, launched another abortive revolt in 1022 along with Nikephoros Xiphias.

 Praecepta Militaria

 Phokas was the author of a military manual, the Praecepta Militaria.

+Memory in Crete

+Due to his role in ending Saracen rule in Crete, Nikephoros II is often featured as a point of reference in legends that circulated in Crete during the later Middle Ages, when the island was under Venetian rule and the local Greek inhabitants sought inspiration in the Byzantine imperial past.
+Nikephoros II was also brought into the legend of the twelve noble families of Crete by sending one of his sons to be the governor of Crete.
+The Kallergis family, the most prominent of the Venetian-era Cretan nobility, claimed descent from Nikephoros II Phokas.